gowert/Portfolio/README.md

 I have recently graduated from GalvanizeU with my Master’s in Data Science.
 I was fortunate enough to secure top marks in Mathematics, Machine Learning, and Special Topics courses, as well as for our final work produced via our industry internship.

-I worked for Silicon Valley Bank’s R&D department, studying venture capital.
+I most recently have worked at Silicon Valley Bank, studying venture capital.
 In particular I focused on using investor social networks, as measured by deal participation, to better understand, describe, and predict venture outcomes and investor behaviors.